seeker815/franz/Readme.md

 have to deal with this issue in Franz, he flushes inactive buffers after a time.
 Easy-peasy, lemon-squeezy.

-### File Handle Eviction
+### File Hande-ing

 Now I'm not actually sure this issue affects logstash proper, but it's one you might face if you decide to write your own, so here goes: If you're tailing a bunch of files and you never let go of their file handles, you might very well exhaust your ulimit after running for a while.
-Because Franz is designed to be a daemon, he releases or "evicts" file handles after a period of inactivity.
+Because Franz is designed to be a daemon, he only opens file handles when necessary.

 ### Sequential Identifiers